FiendFyre5/Lab8_Starter/README.md

 Within a Github action that runs whenever code is pushed : so that there's constant testing and makes sure that everyone has the same testing standards so that we don't miss any cases.

+2) Would you use an end to end test to check if a function is returning the correct output? (yes/no) No
+3)